bandidosjr/bandidosjr/README.md

 - 👋 Hi, I’m @bandidosjr
-- 🌱 I’m currently learning HTML/CSS/JavaScript
+- 🌱 I’m currently learning Java
 - 🚀 I’m looking to collaborate on a Project with someone